darcksday/starknet/README.md

   Then we repay the borrowed USDC (script can buy some USDC to fully cover the borrowed amount - it makes a swap in a random DEX) and withdraw the locked ETH from zkLend.
 The final step is to return the ETH to OKX, you can use OKX sub-accounts, script automatically move ETH to your main account and repeat this process for next wallet.
+- Unused Contracts: Find and run unused contract for wallet.

 **IMPORTANT: Use OKX sub-accounts for volume and transfers to OKX, don't mix your wallets!**